dlatk/dlatk/doc/source/tutorials/tut_dla.rst

 * We will look at age, gender and personality and how they correlate with LIWC and Facebook topics.
 * We will group the data at the user level.

-**Difference between mysql and dlatkInterface**: You will be using our infrastructure code (which is primarily written in Python) and mysql.
+**Difference between mysql and dlatk**: You will be using our infrastructure code (which is primarily written in Python) and mysql.
 If you are new to using a terminal this can be confusing.
 Step 0 shows you how to install the infrastructure code.
-You will start every command with **./dlatkInterface.py**.
+You will start every command with **./dlatk.py**.
 As the name suggests, this is an interface to a much larger set of code called Feature Worker.
 The *.py* tells you that this is a Python file.
 On the other hand, **mysql** is a database management system.
 You access the mysql command line interface by typing **mysql** in your terminal.
 Mysql commands only work in the mysql command line interface, just as fwInterface only works in the terminal.
 Anytime you are asked to run a mysql command you must first type *mysql*.
 To exit you simply type *exit*.
 You should also note that all mysql commands end with a semicolon.
-When running this tutorial it might be helpful to have two terminal windows open, one for mysql and another for dlatkInterface.
+When running this tutorial it might be helpful to have two terminal windows open, one for mysql and another for dlatk.

 STEP 0 - Prepare
 ================